2 minute read

 31 Jul 2017

-Academic Director of the MSc Programs: MSc in Finance; MSc in International Business & Management; MSc in Business for Lawyers; MSc in Entrepreneurship
+Associate Dean of Academic Programs & Academic Director of the Alba MBA and MSc Programs: MSc in Finance; MSc in International Business & Management; MSc in Business for Lawyers; MSc in Entrepreneurship

 More information here